 WP Rocket.
 The Breeze caching plugin introduced in this article is a free WordPress caching plugin launched by Cloudways (a WordPress hosting provider).
 Unlike

-SiteGround's optimization plugins, which can only be used with their hosting, regardless of your hosting provider, as long as you are using WordPress to build your site, you can install the Breeze plugin to cache and optimize your website speed.
+SiteGround's optimization plugin, which can only be used with their hosting, regardless of your hosting provider, as long as you are building a website with WordPress, you can install the Breeze plugin to cache and optimize website speed.

-Using Breeze is very simple; it works out of the box with default settings.
-Of course, if you want to customize it, you can make some adjustments, as shown in the images below.
+Using Breeze is very simple; install and use it directly, and you can keep the default settings.
+Of course, if you want to configure it yourself, you can also make some modifications, as shown in the image below.

-By default, the cache system is checked, which means caching is enabled.
-The 1440 is the default cache purge time, set to 1 day.
-If your website is updated frequently, you might consider reducing the cache duration.
-Minifying files can speed up website access when checked, but it may cause layout issues.
-If you notice layout problems after checking an option, simply uncheck it and clear the cache.
-Gzip and browser caching should be checked by default.
+By default, the cache system is checked, which means the caching function is enabled.
+The default cache cleanup time is 1440, which is 1 day.
+If your website is updated frequently, you can consider reducing the cache time.
+Minifying files can speed up website access after checking, but it may cause webpage misalignment.
+If you find that checking a certain item causes webpage misalignment, uncheck it and clear the cache.
+Gzip and browser cache can be left checked by default.

-In the Advanced Options, it's generally fine to leave the defaults blank unless your website has specific requirements, in which case you can add exclusions here.
+In the advanced options, it is generally fine to leave them empty by default, unless your website has special requirements, in which case you can add items here to exclude from caching.

-The Database feature is a simple tool for cleaning up database junk files.
-If you have saved drafts, don't just select all and optimize them.
-As for CDN and VARNISH, configure them if needed.
-VARNISH is a caching technology; Cloudways hosting supports it by default, while other hosts may not.
+The database function is a simple tool for cleaning up database junk files.
+If you have saved draft files, do not select all and optimize them all at once.
+As for CDN and VARNISH, set them up if needed.
+VARNISH is a caching technology.
+Cloudways hosting supports it by default, while other hosts may not.
 If needed, you can try installing Varnish cache support yourself.

-If Breeze is correctly enabled, when viewing your website's Frontend source code while logged out, you will see a similar string of code like the one below.
+If Breeze is correctly enabled, when viewing your website's front-end source code while not logged in, you can see a similar string of code like the one below.

 This indicates that the page has been cached.
-You can test for yourself whether there is a difference in overall website loading speed with Breeze caching enabled versus disabled.
+You can test for yourself whether there is a difference in the overall website loading speed with Breeze caching enabled and disabled.

 Breeze Plugin Download